PLP-Database-Design/wk-6-Keamogetsw3-1/tests/final-report.md

 ---
 ### 3.3 Boundary Value Analysis and Edge Case Testing
-Were conducted to evaluate system behavior at the limits of valid and invalid input range.
+Were conducted to evaluate system behaviour at the limits of valid and invalid input range.

 ---